geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " If wealth can aid, our treasur'd stores command, 520 " If arms, ourself, and all our subject band !"

-Before his throne she fell ; the monarch tried
+Before his throne she fell; the monarch tried
-In vain to raise her, while she thus replied :
+In vain to raise her, while she thus replied:
-" Thanks, generous king ! but till thine answer seals " My future fortune, here thy suppliant kneels ;
+" Thanks, generous king ! but till thine answer seals " My future fortune, here thy suppliant kneels;
 " Nor arms, nor wealth can aid; for tho' unknown,
 " The boon I crave depends on thee alone.
 " Soon will the charm's resistless force compel
 " A weeping victim to thy regal cell,
 " Unless thy soul relenting, shall resign .530

-" The Veil that joins Miranda's fate with thine ;
+" The Veil that joins Miranda's fate with thine;
 " Vain were thy love, thy splendour, to impart
 " One throb of pleasure to her bleeding heart,
 " For tho' thy graces might her favour claim,
-" The heart once pledged, admits no second flame ;
+" The heart once pledged, admits no second flame;
 " O'er her young mind a valiant warrior reigns,
 " Whom captive here a cruel nymph detains,
 " His freedom grant — let my entreaties move,